Solo Travel in Malta

 Valletta is the capital with a Hollywood presence.
 Not only has Valletta been chosen as the European Capital of Culture for 2018 but this Maltese city has starred in various blockbusters such as Steven Spielberg’s Munich.
 This city has so much character and history.
 The waterfront which once used to store ammunition is now an area of funky bars.

-Malta is an outdoor museum of heritage which can be seen everywhere especially in its heritage sites and ruins some of which are UNESCO listed.
+Malta is an outdoor museum of heritage which can be seen everywhere especially in its heritage sites and UNESCO listed ruins.
 Visit the Tarxien Temples or the Hypogeum, which is where you’ll find the island’s underground ruins.

 Mdina has to be one of the most gorgeous places here.
 There are no cars allowed inside this small fortified city with gorgeous cathedrals and famous Mdina glass.
 This place is just stunning at night.